The 15 Arsenal players Wenger sold for £15m+ and what they did next

 Like Nasri, Adebayor started very strongly after trading north London for Manchester.
 Sadly for him, that’s not where the similarities end.

 The Togolese striker scored 14 goals in his first City season, including four in his first four Premier League games, but added just one more the following year before loan spells at Real Madrid and Spurs, the latter turning into a mixed permanent stint.

 Like Nasri, he attempted to get his career back on track in Turkey.
-At least that part has gone better for him.
+At least that part went better for him.

-In all the discussions over former players who might eventually manage Arsenal, Touré’s name is yet to really come up, and yet he’s the one with experience of winning things as a player and thriving as a coach.
+In discussions over former players who might eventually manage Arsenal, Toure’s name never really comes up, and yet he’s the one with experience of winning things as a player and thriving as a coach.

-The Ivorian won another Scottish title as a coach, while he is part of Brendan Rodgers’ staff at Leicester as the Foxes chase a top-four spot in England.
+The Ivorian won another Scottish title as a coach, while he is an integral part of Brendan Rodgers’ staff at Leicester.

 It’s the Barcelona curse again.

 Hleb would later admit his move away from Arsenal was his biggest footballing regret, and the latter part of his career saw him drift to and from BATE Borisov like a newton’s cradle.

 READ: Alexander Hleb: I cried over Arsenal exit; most players regret leaving